 Attention: You are using an outdated browser, device or you do not have the latest version of JavaScript downloaded and so this website may not work as expected.
 Please download the latest software or switch device to avoid further issues.

-His aircraft, Lancaster III ED714 [PH-K], took off from RAF Wickenby on the night of 13th April for operations over Germany and failed to return having crashed in the vicinity of Le Mans (Sarthe) France in the early hours of Wednesday 14th April 1943 where the crew are all buried together in Le Mans West Cemetery, Sarthe, France.
+His aircraft, Lancaster III ED-714 [PH-K], took off from RAF Wickenby on the night of 13th April for operations over Italy.
+His aircraft was involved in a mid-air collision with another Lancaster Bomber [W-4828] of 103 Squadron having crashed in the vicinity of Le Mans (Sarthe) France in the early hours of Wednesday 14th April 1943.
+Due to the condition of their remains, the crew are all buried together in Le Mans West Cemetery, Sarthe, France.

 Son of Frederick Clark & of Elizabeth Mercedes Clark, Barcelona, Spain